what I do

 Over the last few months, I have undertaken a major rework of two second year 20 credit modules for the YMCA George Williams College/Coventry University Children, young people and families BA Hons programme.
-I am now working on a completely new module – working with systems and networks, and am working on a new year three module on critical theory.
+I have also developed a new module – working with systems and networks, and am working on a new year three module on critical theory.

 These materials are available in different formats – print, screen, phone and an A4 Open Dyslexic version.
 We can also make them available as kindle files.